Financial-Times/n-worker/README.md

 })
 `

-### n-worker#start()
-Logs to graphite when the worker has successfully started.
-Must be calle in your application code

 ### n-worker#CronJob(options)
 Constructor for a new cron job, with metrics etc. added. `options` expects the same as [npm cron](https://www.npmjs.com/package/cron).CronJob